alphaloopbot/alphaloop-core/docs/architecture/decisions/0001-architecture-principles.md

 ### 🏗️ **Clean Architecture Axioms**

 #### A1: **Dependency Rule**
-- **Axiom**: Dependencies must point inward.
-Domain → Application → Infrastructure
+- **Axiom**: Dependencies must point inward (Infrastructure → Application → Domain).
-- **Violation**: If any outer layer imports from an inner layer, the code is wrong
+- **Violation**: If an inner layer depends on an outer layer, it's wrong.
+- **Examples**:
+  - Domain importing SQLAlchemy (infrastructure) = ❌
+  - Application depending on a concrete DB driver instead of an interface = ❌
-- **Example**: Infrastructure importing domain entities directly = ❌
+  - Infrastructure importing Domain entities and interfaces = ✅

 #### A2: **Domain Independence**
 - **Axiom**: Domain layer must be completely independent of external concerns